Bicheng-G/bicheng.me/pages/posts/baking-my-personal-blog.md

 ## The Motivation

 The thought of having a personal blog started to sprout when the idea of learning in public began to germinate in my mind.
-To get the full scoop on this, check out my other blog post [Learn Out Loud](https://bicheng.me/blog/learning-out-loud-the-journey-of-learning-in-public).
+To get the full scoop on this, check out my other blog post [Learn Out Loud](https://bicheng.me/posts/leanring-out-loud).
 Before this, my digital presence was limited to a static portfolio site showcasing past projects - you know, the usual jazz.
 But it was as good at posting blogs as a mime is at karaoke.

 In addition to that, I've always had a soft spot for frontend development.
-I consider myself a "visual beast" (sounds cooler than animal, don't you think?).
+I consider myself a "visual beast".
 Gorgeous designs tickle my fancy, and sites like dribbble are like a digital spa day for me.

 ## The Start

-Even though I hadn't yet set the wheels in motion for a new personal site, I stumbled upon this awesome website designed by Cali Castle during one of my researches on frontend frameworks and chanced upon Cali's article [React or Vue My Take](https://cali.so/blog/react-or-vue-my-take-on-web-dev).
+Even though I hadn't yet set the wheels in motion for a new personal site, I stumbled upon this awesome website designed by {@thecalicastle|Cali Castle}during one of my researches on frontend frameworks and chanced upon Cali's article [React or Vue My Take](https://cali.so/blog/react-or-vue-my-take-on-web-dev).

 I was instantly blown away by the website design and found myself down a rabbit hole, exploring every nook and cranny.
 Eventually, I found a note at the footer stating "The website is open-sourced by Cali".
 Score!